ju-bezdek/langchain-decorators/README.md

     def main_prompt(self, user_input: str):
         """
         ```<prompt:system>
         You are a friendly but shy assistant.
-Try to reply with the least number of words possible.
+Try to reply with the fewest words possible.

         Context:
         customer name is {customer_name}